 The primary downside of pea protein isolate is that it’s deficient in the amino acid cystine (an oxidized form of cysteine), which is necessary for the synthesis of many proteins.
 So if you opt for pea protein, it’s essential to incorporate a cysteine or cysteine-rich protein source into your diet.
 One that pairs particularly well with pea protein is rice protein, and you'll often see these two together in vegan protein powder blends.

-Rice protein pairs well with pea protein not only because it’s high in cysteine, but also because while rice protein is low in lysine, pea protein contains higher levels, so when taken together, they provide a more complete amino acid profile similar to animal sources.
+Rice protein and pea protein are a great combination for plant-based eaters.
+When taken together, they provide a more complete amino acid profile similar to animal sources because their lysine and cysteine amounts compliment each other.
 In fact, when combined properly, these plant-based amino acids provide some of the same body composition, exercise performance, and recovery benefits as whey protein isolate without the potential for negative allergenic effects.
-This is why we've chosen to add a combination of plant-based proteins to the Kion Bar.
-Rice protein may also support liver and heart function, as well as help reduce weight gain thanks to the unique peptides that it contains.
+This is exactly why we've chosen to add a combination of plant-based proteins to the Kion Bar.

 If you’ve ever eaten Jello, you’ve eaten gelatin.
 Gelatin is the product of boiling the skin, bones and connective tissue of an animal, like a cow.
 In fact, you can often purchase bones at your local butcher or health food store so you can make your own.
 When you take the collagen derived from skin, bone and connective tissue and boil it, partially hydrolyze it and dry it, you get gelatin powder, which then can be mixed with hot liquids to form a gel-like substance.